sup-heliotrope/sup/README.txt

   message level.
 Entire threads are manipulated and viewed (with redundancies removed) at a time.

 - Labels instead of folders.
 Drop that tired old metaphor and you'll see how much easier it is to organize email.

-- GMail-style thread management (but better!).
+- GMail-style thread management.
 Archive a thread, and it will disappear from your inbox until someone replies.
 Kill a thread, and it will never come back to your inbox (but will still show up in searches.)
   Mark a thread as spam and you'll never again see it unless explicitly searching for spam.

 - Console based interface.
 No mouse clicking required!

 - Programmability.
 It's in Ruby.
 The code is good.
-It's easy to extend.
+It has an extensive hook system that makes it easy to extend and customize.

 - Multiple buffer support.
-Why be limited to viewing one thread at a time?
+Why be limited to viewing one thing at a time?

 - Tons of other little features, like automatic context-sensitive help, multi-message operations, MIME attachment viewing, recent contact list generation, etc.

 Current limitations which will be fixed:

+- Sup doesn't play nicely with other mail clients.
+If you alter a mail source (read, move, delete, etc) with another client Sup will punish you with a lengthy reindexing process.

-- Support for mbox, remote mbox, and IMAP only at this point.
-No support for POP, mh, or GMail mailstores.
+- Support for mbox, Maildir, and IMAP only at this point.
+No support for POP or mh.

-- No internationalization support.
-No wide characters, no subject demangling.
+- IMAP support is very slow due mostly to Ruby's IMAP library.
+You may consider something like offlineimap to mirror your IMAP folders with local Maildir ones.

 - Unix-centrism in MIME attachment handling and in sendmail invocation.

-- Several obvious missing features, like filters / saved searches, message annotations, etc.

 == SYNOPSYS: